A Boy Called Po

 A Boy Called Po (also known as Po) is a 2016 American drama film directed by John Asher and written by Colin Goldman, based on a true story starring Christopher Gorham, Julian Feder, and Kaitlin Doubleday.
-When his wife dies of cancer, an overworked engineer struggles to care for his son with autism.
+When his wife dies of cancer, an overworked engineer struggles to care for his autistic son.
 In response to bullying, the young boy regresses into a fantasy world escape.
 The score for the film was composed by Burt Bacharach.